 Cons

-Approval typically requires an excellent credit score, making it less accessible for some applicants.
+- Approval generally requires an excellent credit score, making it inaccessible for some applicants.

 AAdvantage® Aviator® Red World Elite Mastercard® Breakdown